 Note: A couple of years ago I did a series of reviews for Halo-17, an Australian music and arts website which from what I can tell is no longer out there in cyber space.
 In the past I have occasionally linked to some of these reviews here at Twenty Four Frames.
 Recently, it seems all the links lead to an internet void; subsequently I have been occasionally posting these reviews here in updated versions.
 The original postings with broken links have or will be deleted.

 Dare I say that “Monsieur Verdoux: A Comedy of Murders” is Charlie Chaplin’s best film?
-If not, his best certainly one of Chaplin’s best, a brilliant black comedy unlike anything else in his portfolio.
-It was not his first feature film without The Little Tramp character that would be “The Great Dictator,” though the Jewish barber may be a close relative.
-Verdoux is a totally different characterization, little trace of sentimentality and a murderer.
+If not, his best certainly one of the best, a brilliant black comedy unlike anything else in his portfolio.
+It was not his first feature film without The Little Tramp character, that would be “The Great Dictator,” though the Jewish barber may be a close relative.
+Verdoux is a completely different characterization with little trace of sentimentality., In its place, he had a mass murderer.

 In my review I wrote for Halo-17, linked below, I said, “Monsieur Verdoux: A Comedy of Errors may be Chaplin’s greatest film.”
 To elaborate, if I had to put them in order it would be a close race however, Monsieur Verdoux, is a brilliant dark, thought provoking comedy, as powerful now as it was over sixty years ago.
 It is Chaplin’s greatest film.
 In my Chaplin hierarchy City Lights would be second with The Gold Rush right behind.
 They are three brilliant films at three different stages in the artist’s life.
 In Verdoux, Chaplin’s message is that war is nothing but a business done for profit.
 If an individual takes the same approach, as Verdoux does, he is a murderer.
 Kill millions it’s business, kill one or two it’s murder.
 “Numbers sanctify” as Verdoux says in his own defense.